3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Methods

-where $I_0(\bm{r})$ represents the initial intensity emitted by the X-ray source, and $I_1(\bm{r})$ is the attenuated intensity received by the detector. $\bm{r}(n)$ and $\bm{r}(f)$ are the entry and exit points of the X-ray intersected with the scanning bounding box, where $n$ and $f$ indicate the near and far bounds, respectively.
-After the injection of contrast agent, its concentration within vessels changes over time as it circulates with blood flow, resulting in temporally varying attenuation response $\mu_{2}(\bm{x},t)$ in vessel area.
-And the X-ray attenuation process along the same incident X-ray path transforms from Eq.~\ref{eq:beforeinjection} to the following:
+After contrast agent injection, its local concentration within vessels changes over time as it circulates with blood flow, resulting in temporally varying attenuation in vessel areas $\mu_{2}(\bm{x},t)\in\mathbb{R}_{\geq0}, (\bm{x},t)\in\mathbb{R}^3\times\mathbb{R}$.
+And the X-ray attenuation process along the same X-ray path transforms from \cref{eq:beforeinjection} to:

-here, $I_2(\bm{r},t)$ represents the new attenuated intensity received by the detector after injection. $\bm{r}(d_1)$ and $\bm{r}(d_2)$ are the entry and exit points of the X-ray intersected with the vessel, where $d_1$ and $d_2$ are the near and far bounds, respectively.
-Then, we take subtraction between $I_1(\bm{r})$ and $I_2(\bm{r},t)$ in logarithmic domain to get the intensity $I(\bm{r},t)$ of DSA image as follows: